 Make the programme known to the public.
 Information and dissemination is a vital ingredient for ensuring the support of the public in any adult education programme.

-All necessary communication strategies should be employed by the director of an adult education programme to keep the people informed about the nature of the programme, derivable benefits, procedure, prerequisites for participation, financial implications if any, time and venue of programme.
+All necessary communication strategies should be employed by the director of an adult education programme to keep the people informed about the nature of the programme, derivable benefits, procedure, prerequisites for participation, financial implications if any, and time and venue of programme.

 Any of the methods suitable for a particular locality have to be used for information.
-What is the most important is that all the relevant audience should be reached.
+What is most important is that all the relevant audience should be reached.